alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 4. Copy the Private IP address and enter it in the `PC name` field on remote desktop.
 Click Add.
 5. Double click on the desktop that appears under `saved desktops`.
   - To obtain the username and password on Azure navigate to the `RG_SHM_SECRETS` resource group and then the `kv-shm-<shm-id>` key vault and then select `secrets` on the left hand panel.
-  - The username is in the `shm-dcnps-admin-username` secret.
+  - The username is in the `shm-<shm-id>-dcnps-admin-username` secret.
-  - The password in the `shm-dcnps-admin-password` secret.
+  - The password in the `shm-<shm-id>-dcnps-admin-password` secret.

 ### Install Azure Active Directory Connect